Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Update-AzWvdHostPool.md

 eastus     HostPoolName Microsoft.DesktopVirtualization/hostpools
 ```

-This command updates a Windows Virtual Desktop HostPool in a Resource Group.
+This command updates a Azure Virtual Desktop HostPool in a Resource Group.

 ## PARAMETERS